ApryseSDK/pdftron-flutter/README.md

 ## Installation

+If you want to use the null safe version of our SDK (see [Null Safety](#Null-safety)), please follow the [installation instructions for our null safe SDK](https://github.com/PDFTron/pdftron-flutter/tree/publish-prep).

+If you have not migrated to null safety yet, continue below.

-The complete installation and API guides can be found at https://www.pdftron.com/documentation/android/flutter
+The complete installation and API guides can be found at https://www.pdftron.com/documentation/android/flutter.

 ### Android
 1. First follow the Flutter getting started guides to [install](https://flutter.io/docs/get-started/install), [set up an editor](https://flutter.io/docs/get-started/editor), and [create a Flutter Project](https://flutter.io/docs/get-started/test-drive?tab=terminal#create-app).
 The rest of this guide assumes your project is created by running `flutter create myapp`.